Tito Gómez (Puerto Rican singer): Solo career and death

 Gómez's musical career came to a temporary end when he was convicted for transporting counterfeit money in the United States in 2000, serving time in a federal prison.
 Upon release in 2004 went back to Puerto Rico to his hometown Juana Diaz and relaunched his solo career.
-He was in the middle of a reunion tour of Colombia with Grupo Niche when he died of a heart attack on June 11, 2007 in Cali, Colombia.
+He was in the middle of a reunion tour of Colombia with Grupo Niche when he died of a heart attack on June 11, 2007, in Cali, Colombia.
+He was buried in his hometown of Juana Diaz, Puerto Rico at the Juana Diaz Municipal Cemetery.